k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/02_BI_Docker_Installation.md

 The Fabric BI application is based on *ExagoBI*.
 So, the installation of Fabric BI starts from ExagoBI application installation.
 Once the application is installed, complete the configuration and implementation by following all the steps described in the [Fabric BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).

-## Docker Installation on Linux / Windows / MAC
+## Docker Installation on Linux / Windows / OSX

 1. Download the Docker image (D_k2vBI_ubuntu_2021.1.15.tar.gz) from [here](https://download.k2view.com/index.php/s/hDtKbxgv1gMylYs).
 2. Download the Docker Configuration Script (for Linux ) from [here](https://download.k2view.com/index.php/s/yBnXEWhq9SrTDX6) .